Homemade Cream-Filled Chocolate Cupcakes

 Make the cupcakes

-- Remove from pans and cool on wire racks.
-Allow to cool completely before putting in filling.
+- Cool.
+Remove cupcakes from the tins and transfer them to a wire rack to cool completely before adding the filling.

 Make the filling

-- Prepare your piping bag with a small star tip.
+- Prepare the piping bag.
+Fit a piping bag with a small star tip (about size #16 or #18).
 Fill the bag with the cream filling.

 Make the frosting